 Women in Tech Meetups

-Online Communities for Women in the Workplace
+Online Communities for Women in Tech

-Online communities are another fantastic way to meet industry professionals from all over the world.
+Online communities are another way to meet industry professionals from all over the world.
 These four resources below act as virtual communities for women who want to learn, network and grow their careers:

 Ladies Get Paid

-Girlboss is one of our favorite online resources for women in the workplace.
 The Girlboss social media platform lets women build profiles, share their accomplishments and network with other tech leaders.
 The online community is filled with a wide variety of professionals, including entrepreneurs, marketers and even CEOs, who are there to constantly offer advice, support and congratulations to other women in the group.

-Co-Working Spaces for Women
+Co-Working Spaces for Women in Tech

-Conferences & Events for Women in Tech
+Conferences and Events for Women in Tech

 Grace Hopper Celebration